 The Machine Stops Typographic Depiction

-This outcome was a response to a brief asking for a purely typographic response to E. M Foster's short story- 'The Machine Stops'.
+This was a typographic response to E. M Foster's short story- 'The Machine Stops'.
 The text has 12,300 words, all of which had to be used in the response.
 The context of the story had to be carefully considered in all design decisions as well as the key themes, characters, narrative and tone of voice.

-I then created a typeface that represented the environment and key themes within the story itself.
-Each inhabits a hexagonal structured cell.
+I then created a typeface that represented the sci-fi environment and key themes within the story itself.
+With the human population unable to live on the surface of the Earth, all needs of the population are managed by an omnipotent machine, a very isolated way of life.
+Each character inhabits a hexagonal structured cell.
 I then used this information to generate a font that conveyed the idea of the letters being closed in and separated, much like the characters in the story.
-In terms of the actual storyline, each chapter seems to deteriorate quite aggressively, it is clear that the ending will not be a happy one and therefore, I decided to represent this through the layout and legibility of the text on each poster.
+In terms of the actual storyline, each chapter seems to convey disaster that deteriorates quite aggressively.
+It is clear that the ending will not be a happy one and therefore, I decided to represent this through the layout and legibility of the text on each poster.
 The first poster is very clear and structured, the second is where the text begins to become illegible and then the third is almost completely illegible.